svlad-90/DLT-Message-Analyzer/md/search/search.md

 > - filter out messages of the specific application - e.g. ^DLTD
 > - filter out messages, which originate from the specific context id of all applications - e.g. ^[\w]{1,4} CTX
 > - filter out messages, which originate from the specific context id of the specific application - e.g. ^SYS JOUR
-> - use your already existing regex expression, which do not consider the above filtering capabilities
+> - use your already existing regex expression, which does not consider the above filtering capabilities
 >
-> Together with the increased speed of the search this way of filtering becomes much more comfortable, than usage of the usual dlt-viewer's filters.
+> Together with the increased speed of the search this way of filtering becomes much more comfortable, than the usage of the usual dlt-viewer's filters.
 >
-> However, the search is fully compatible with usage of the dlt-viewer's filters.
+> However, the search is fully compatible with the usage of the dlt-viewer's filters.

 ----

 ## Continuous search

-Another thing, which differs between the "dlt-viewer's search" and the "plugin's search" is that DLT Message Analyzer allows to get the continuous updates of the search results.
+Another thing, which differs between the "dlt-viewer's search" and the "plugin's search" is that DLT Message Analyzer allows getting the continuous updates of the search results.

 Simply start the search: